normandydeck1/tocgen/README.md

 Grunt
 -----

-How to implement togcen into [gruntfile.js](https://github.com/gruntjs/grunt) using the [grunt-shell](https://github.com/sindresorhus/grunt-shell) extention:
+How to implement Tocgen into [gruntfile.js](https://github.com/gruntjs/grunt) using the [grunt-shell](https://github.com/sindresorhus/grunt-shell) extention:

 <pre>